morinted/ottawapython_plover_talk/README.md

 After Joshua Lifton was unable to work anymore on the program due to his need to focus on Crowd Supply, a crowd funding platform which boasts a high funding success rate.
 He also started working on the Stenosaurus, an open source steno machine that will be funded through Crowd Supply, sometime in 2016.
 After Josh left the project, Hesky Fisher, an engineer at Google, started to work on it.
 Hesky made a big push in adding steno machine support, improving the cross platform functionality, and much more in his time as lead developer.
 He started to distance away from the project as Josh did to pursue other projects.

+## Learning

+So, the software is now free and the hardware is relatively cheap, all that's left is the schooling.
+Previously, there was no way for people to teach themselves how to steno.
+They had to sign up for some kind of education, whether online or at an institution.
+That changed when a technical writer took interest in learning steno.
+Mirabai traded lessons with Zack Brown, in exchange for him documenting them and formulating a textbook for anyone to learn steno.
+That textbook exists today online as Learn Plover!.

 # My stenography experience

 I started learning stenography in August 2014, once I got NKRO working on my ErgoDox.
 Progress went well until I realized that my hardware was not at all ideal (mainly due to the heavy actuation force on my keyboard's keys), and school was very busy.
 Then, after getting a new, lighter-switched ErgoDox, I continued my learning.
 I hit 100 words per minute about a year in, and now I'm hovering around 130 words per minute, though in bursts I hit around 180 words per minute.
 I started developing Plover when I found myself with a little more free time and the need for certain features.
 Eventually I became Plover's lead developer, but I consider myself more as the lead maintainer.

-# What is the good for?
+# What is it good for?

 ## Accessibility

-CART is used to help deaf or hard of hearing individuals -- Mirabai Knight captions lectures, conventions, or interactions for people.
+Realtime captioning is used to help deaf or hard of hearing individuals -- Mirabai Knight captions lectures, conventions, or interactions for people.

 ## Programming

 I am using steno to program now, full time in JavaScript, Java, and Python.
 It works great with Markdown.
-At the worst, it's about as fast as regular typing, at best you can do multiple symbols at once.
+At the worst, it's about as fast as regular typing, at best you can do multiple words, phrases, or symbols at once.
 Basically, because of the phonetic system, you never need to move off the "home row" for any symbol, really any word.
 So most symbols are as easy as writing a syllable or a word.
 It is not incredibly faster than normal typing, but it's definitely more ergonomic → and comments and documentation are trivially easy.

 # How does it work?